Wang Yifu

-Wang Yifu (王义夫 (Wáng Yìfū), born December 4, 1960 in Liaoyang, Liaoning) is a male Chinese pistol shooter, and in terms of Olympic medals one of the most successful sport shooters of all times, and was the first shooter with six individual Olympic medals.
+Wang Yifu (王义夫 (Wáng Yìfū), born 4 December 1960) is a male Chinese pistol shooter, and in terms of Olympic medals one of the most successful sport shooters of all times, and was the first shooter with six individual Olympic medals.
 He specializes in the 50 m Pistol and 10 m Air Pistol events.
 He is the only shooter to have won two gold medals in men's 10 metre air pistol.